 |10.||Canon T4i||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 |11.||Canon T2i||Y||stereo / -||Y||-||mini||2.0||-||-||-|

 It is notable that the S Typ 007 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The T7i lacks such a headphone port.

 Studio photographers will appreciate that the Leica S Typ 007 (unlike the T7i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the T7i and the S Typ 007 are recent models that are part of the current product line-up.
-The S Typ 007 replaced the earlier Leica S Typ 006, while the T7i followed on from the Canon T6i.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon and Leica websites.
+Both the T7i and the S Typ 007 have been discontinued, but can regularly be found used on ebay.
+The S Typ 007 was replaced by the Leica S3, while the T7i was followed by the Canon T8i.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon T7i and the Leica S Typ 007?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS Rebel T7i: